 In this camp, youth learn bicycle mechanics by building a bike starting with just a frame and a box of parts.
 At the end of camp, campers go home with the bike they built.
-Campers also spend time exploring the connection between volunteerism and healthy communities, and participate in a variety of community service projects and outdoor activities.
-Field trips include:
+Campers also spend time exploring the connection between volunteerism and healthy communities, and participate in a variety of community service projects and outdoor activities, such as rock climbing and mountain biking.

-This camp does not require any advanced knowledge of mechanics or bicycle riding.
+This camp does not require prior knowledge of bicycle mechanics.
+Campers should know how to ride a bicycle, but experience riding distances is not required.
 Campers can be dropped off at 8:30am and picked up at 4:30pm from Urban Bike Project’s shop at 1500 N. Walnut Street each day, except for Friday afternoon.
 Friday evening, families are invited to join us at Bellevue State Park for an end-of-camp barbecue from 4-6pm.
 Families who are unable to make the barbecue will be able to pick campers up from the shop at 6:30pm.

-The week is topped off with an overnight bike ride to Lums Pond State Park!
-On Thursday, campers will ride 23 miles on trails and low-traffic roads, and spend the night in yurts at the park campground.
-In the morning, we’ll explore some of the adventures offered in the park and then ride a van back to Wilmington.
-This route is flat, and there will be plenty of adult chaperones and a support vehicle to ensure everyone’s safety.
+The route to Lums Pond State Park is flat, and there will be plenty of adult chaperones and a support vehicle to ensure everyone’s safety.
 However, please be advised that campers will be riding on roads for part of the route.
 This camp is not recommended for youth who have not mastered basic bike handling skills, or have never ridden at least 5 miles at a time.
 All necessary equipment (sleeping bag, bike, etc.) is provided to campers who do not have their own.

 Campers can be dropped off at 8:30am and picked up at 4:30pm from our shop at 1500 N. Walnut Street every day except for Thursday afternoon and Friday, due to the overnight field trip.
-Families are invited to join us for an end-of-camp barbecue on Friday from 4-6pm.
+Families are invited to join us at the Brandywine Park picnic area for an end-of-camp barbecue on Friday from 4-6pm.
 Families who are unable to make the barbecue will be able to pick their campers up from the shop at 6:30pm.

-Build-A-Bike Camp also includes a refurbished bicycle.
-Advanced Bike Camp also includes dinner Thursday night and breakfast Friday morning.
+Build-A-Bike Camp and GirlCYCLE Camp also include a refurbished bicycle.
+Advanced Bike Camp also includes dinner and accommodations Thursday night and breakfast Friday morning.

 If your child participates in our Youth Shop program on Wednesday nights, they may attend camp for only $10 for the whole week.
 Your child may choose to use their shop credit to pay for camp.
 You do not need to fill out the scholarship application if your child participates in our Youth Shop program.

-We offer a “pay what you can” option for families who are unable to cover the $125 fee.
-This option allows you to decide how much you can afford to pay for camp and include that amount with your registration forms.
+We offer a “pay what you can” option for families who are unable to cover the $150 fee.
+This option allows you to decide how much you can afford to pay for camp.
 The minimum fee is $10.
-To take advantage of this offer, you must fill out the one page scholarship application.
+To take advantage of this offer, you must fill out the one page scholarship application and include the form and payment with your registration.
 Please keep in mind that your child will receive daily meals and lots of enriching experiences.
 Urban Bike Project staff and volunteers work hard to make this opportunity available for all Wilmington area youth.
 Please pay what you feel is fair.